convertigo/c8oprj-lib-baserow/project.md

 ### ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/ngx/components/images/uisharedcomponent_16x16.png?raw=true "UISharedRegularComponent") BaseRowGrid

-Provides an infinite paginated Grid that can be fed by data from a BaseRow No Code database.
+Provides an infinite paginated data Grid that can be fed by data from a BaseRow No Code database.
+The data grid supports pagination or infinite scroll.

+## Setting grid height

+By default the height property is set to 'auto'.
+This means that the grid height will automatically be adjusted to the height of its content.
+In paginated mode (pagination = true) this will be height of the number of lines in page.
+You can explicitly set the height a CSS measure unit such a 400px or 300pt.
+You can set the height to a % of the its container height such as 100%

+When using infinite scroll mode (pagination=false) never use height='auto' if the grid is inserted in a scrollable component such as **Content**.
+If you do so the grid will try to adjust its height with an infinite height and crash.
+To prevent this set the height to a fixed size in PX or have its container's height constrained.

 <span style="color:DarkGoldenRod">Variables</span>